jpayvazian/jpayvazian.github.io/index.md

 ### “Game of Life”
 For this Operating Systems project, I recreated a distributed version of John Conway’s Game of Life in C++.
 Multiple threads were implemented to carry out each generation of the game in a divide-and-conquer fashion.
 Semaphores were also used as a synchronization mailbox system between threads to allow each thread to signal when their assigned cells were finished computing.

-### “Verifying Munitions” Interactive Qualifying Project (IQP)
+### “Tracking Munitions” Interactive Qualifying Project (IQP)
-This interdisciplinary project was with a team of 5 students and UK sponsors from the disarmament organization SCRAP.
-My primary role was revamping a Global Weapons Tracking website in WordPress and HTML/CSS, while adding mobile-friendly support.
-We also used Python to create an interactive map on large weapon stockpiles to advocate global transparency.
+This interdisciplinary project was with a team of 5 students and sponsored by UK disarmament organization SCRAP.
+My primary role was making the Global Weapons Tracking website responsive to mobile devices using WordPress and HTML/CSS.
+We also used Python to create interactive maps displaying data on large weapon imports, exports, stockpiles, and transparency indicators to advocate global transparency and accountability.

 ## Work Experience
 ### Student Teaching Assistant